Manila, a metropolis with great contrasts

 Manila in the Philippines is home to at least 16 million people and is known for its contrasts between rich and poor from luxury hotels and giant malls on a scale we do not know at all, too unbearable poverty.
 It is the city of contrasts.
 But also a city with enormous growth potential.
 Here is being built heavily, which would eventually create the next Singapore – tomorrow.

 Intramuros – important history in the middle of Manila

-In the Old Town you will also find San Agustin Church and Manila Cathedral, which has been rebuilt many times, most recently after World War II.
-Here you will find the beautiful stained glass.
+In the Old Town, you will also find San Agustin Church and Manila Cathedral, which has been rebuilt many times, most recently after World War II.
+Here you will find beautiful stained glass art.
 The city has it all from 100 show of years of Spanish influence to a mini USA like skyscraper future.

 Bonifacio Global City (also known as The Fort or BGC) is a financial and lifestyle district in Taguig, Metro Manila, Philippines.
 It is located 11 km (6.8 mi) south-east of the center of Manila.
 The district experienced commercial growth following the sale of military land by the Bases Conversion and Development Authority.
 The entire district used to be part of the main Philippine Army camp.
 It is kind of a mini Singapore, without being small at all.
 It is ambitious, green, safe, and the perfect place to stay in Manila during your vacation.